 Walking:

 The city center and Old Medina are especially rewarding to explore on foot.
-However, landmarks like the Hassan II Mosque are about 3–5 km from the port.
-Because of that, many visitors combine a short taxi ride with a walking tour.
+Landmarks like the Hassan II Mosque sit about 3 to 5 km from the port, so many visitors combine a short taxi ride with a walking tour.

 Casa Port Train Station: